ayoubzulfiqar/finder/README.md

 make build
 ```

+## Limitations

+1. The program does not properly handle redirects, which could allow an attacker to redirect users to a malicious website.
+2. The program does not validate the authenticity of social media links, which could allow an attacker to create fake links that appear to be from legitimate social media accounts.
+3. The program does not properly handle errors, which could allow an attacker to crash the program or gain access to sensitive information.

 Currently, it supports Twitter, Facebook, Instagram and Tiktok without any API keys.
 Will Support other Socila Media In Future..